canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 ------------------

-To begin with, it's perfectly reasonable to draw a few comparisons between :program:`Docker` and :program:`Workshop`.
+To begin with, it's perfectly reasonable to draw a few comparisons between Docker and :program:`Workshop`.

 :spellexception:`(Im)mutability`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first contrast comes from the overall approach:
-:program:`Docker` images are conceived to be immutable,
+Docker images are conceived to be immutable,
 whereas workshops are designed to evolve over time.
 This affects all aspects of their design and implementation,
 including Dockerfiles and SDKs respectively.